lordyersinia/MeadMates/Projects/Feather's Traditional Mead.md

 Mix and take another reading of SG.
 SG 1.008   ~12.2% ABV
 pH 3
 Began Stabilization with 1 Campden Tablet and half a teaspoon of potassium sorbate to the carboy.
 Mixed, then placed in the fridge to cold crash.
 18:57

+## Day 11
+No bubbles noticed from the air lock.
+About 1.5 cm of sediment at the bottom of the carboy.
+Not shaken/stirred today.
+I have ordered corks, a corker and another carboy for racking.

+## Day 14
+1.8 cm of sediment.
+The mead is clearing up more than the days before.